heiswayi/heiswayi.nrird.com/about.md

 ### This website

 This website is my personal blog, a place I may share some thoughts, experiences, opinions, reviews, ideas, rantings, and facts.
-But most of the time, I share about my personal projects, researches and programming stuffs.
+But most of the time, I share about my personal projects, researches and programming stuff.

 #### Technologies behind this website

-This website is built on top of the [Jekyll](http://jekyllrb.com), a static site generator, and being deployed automatically using [Netlify](https://www.netlify.com/) service.
-The source code of this website is being hosted privately on [BitBucket](https://bitbucket.org/heiswayi/).
-The image content on this website is hosted using [imgur](https://imgur.com/) service.
-The primary domain for this website (`nrird.com`) is registered using [hover](https://www.hover.com/) and it's being managed via [Cloudflare](https://www.cloudflare.com/) DNS.
+This website is built based on [Jekyll](http://jekyllrb.com) (a static site generator), and being deployed automatically by [Netlify](https://www.netlify.com/) deployment service from its source code that's being hosted privately on [BitBucket](https://bitbucket.org/heiswayi/) server.
+Most of the image contents on this website are being hosted using [imgur](https://imgur.com/) service.

-Also, this website is coded using [Visual Studio Code](https://code.visualstudio.com/) on [Linux Lite 4.6](https://www.linuxliteos.com/) system.
-Most of the contents are written in [markdown format](/markdown-cheatsheet).
-Some contents may contain a mixture of markdown, customized HTML, CSS and JS code.
+This website is coded using [Visual Studio Code](https://code.visualstudio.com/) on [Linux Lite 4.6](https://www.linuxliteos.com/) system.
+Most of the blog contents are written in [markdown format](/markdown-cheatsheet).
+Only few pages that may contain a mixture of markdown, customized HTML, CSS and JS code.

 {%
     include figure.html
     src="https://i.imgur.com/O23ZBLz.png"
-    caption="My Desktop"
+    caption="My Desktop screen using Linux Lite 4.6"
 %}

+The primary domain for this website (`nrird.com`) is registered using [hover](https://www.hover.com/) and it is being managed via [Cloudflare](https://www.cloudflare.com/) DNS.
+This website does not implement any user tracking code and it's ads-free.

 ### Disclaimer